bitcraze/toolbelt/Readme.md

 are installed, and thus removes the need to install  compilers and so on on your local system.

-## Prerequsites
+## Prerequisites

-The toolbelt requires docker 1.12 or later.
+The toolbelt requires Docker 1.12 or later.
 See [https://www.docker.com/](https://www.docker.com/) for more information and installation instructions.

-The toolbelt works on linux, OSX and Windows.
+The toolbelt works on Linux, OSX and Windows.

 ### Windows